Saudi-led ceasefire in Yemen begins, lifting hopes for peace

 “There aren’t sufficient supplies, capabilities, facilities.
 If the virus spreads the impact will be catastrophic,” she said.

 The warring parties last held U.N.-sponsored political negotiations in Sweden in 2018.
-They agreed a peace deal for the Red Sea port city of Hodeidah, but this has yet to be fully implemented because of deep mistrust among all sides.
+They agreed a peace deal for the Red Sea port city of Hodeidah, but this has yet to be fully implemented because of deep mistrust on all sides.

 Yemen witnessed a lull in hostilities after Saudi Arabia and the Houthis began back-channel talks late last year.
 But there has been a recent increase in attacks, including Houthi missile launches at Saudi cities and retaliatory coalition air strikes.